Sony RX10 III vs Canon SX70

 |14 shutter flaps per second||10 shutter flaps per second|

 |420 shots per battery charge||325 shots per battery charge|

 |133 x 94 x 127 mm, 1051 g||127 x 91 x 117 mm, 608 g|

 Body comparison: Sony RX10 III vs Canon SX70

 The physical size and weight of the Sony RX10 III and the Canon SX70 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX10 III – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SX70 is notably smaller (8 percent) than the Sony RX10 III.
 Moreover, the SX70 is substantially lighter (42 percent) than the RX10 III.
 It is worth mentioning in this context that the RX10 III is splash and dust resistant, while the SX70 does not feature any corresponding weather-sealing.